SERVICES & WHAT WE TREAT

 Meg knows that it’s not easy to pay cash for a medical visit!
 After all, a typical medical visit on insurance lasts less than 15 minutes, requires a small-to-no-copay, and gives the illusion that medical care should be provided with minimal out-of-pocket costs.
 The reality is that medical practices don’t receive any of the high monthly insurance premiums that we pay, and in order to survive financially, practitioners have to see a lot of patients and hope for insurance reimbursement (check out this great restaurant analogy if you want a general idea of how complex reimbursement is!).

-If you want to check out how Meg works, but aren’t ready to commit, schedule a 30 minute consultation for $99!
-If you choose to continue care, this $99 is applied towards the comprehensive new patient visit.
+If you want to check out how Meg works, but aren’t ready to commit, schedule a 20-30 minute consultation (in-person or virtual)!
+(If you choose to continue care, the cost for this visit, $125, is applied towards the comprehensive new patient visit.)